 There are also books you may want to purchase to give you a more in-depth look at clicker training for your dog.
 Peggy Tillman has a book entitled Clicking With Your Dog that will give you a step-by-step guide in pictures.
 This book, like others, will help you strengthen your bond with your dog over time while using a clicker in positive reinforcement training.

-If you plan on hiring a dog trainer, there might be no need for you to purchase a clicker as every trainer is sure to have his own training tools.
+If you plan on hiring a dog trainer, there might be no need for you to purchase a clicker, as most trainers are sure to have their own training tools.
 But if you want to pursue behavior training yourself, getting a clicker and a reward (dog treats) is a necessity.

 Using a clicker, along with a reward, will help to strengthen every training process.
 This technique helps you send a clear message to your dog about what behavior you want to see from them.

 Enjoy trying the clicker with your dog!
-It’s time for some click and treats!
+It’s time for some clicks and treats!